iterative/dvc.org/content/docs/command-reference/status.md

 - `-R`, `--recursive` - determines the files to check status for by searching each target directory and its subdirectories for stages (in `dvc.yaml`) and `.dvc` files to inspect.
-If there are no directories among the targets, this option is ignored.
+If there are no directories among the targets, this option has no effect.

-- `-d`, `--with-deps` - determines files to check by tracking dependencies to the `targets`.
-If none are provided, this option is ignored.
-By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
-This means DVC will not show changes occurring in later stages than the `targets`.
-Applies whether or not `--cloud` is specified.
+- `-d`, `--with-deps` - only meaningful when specifying `targets`.
+This determines files to check by resolving all dependencies of the targets: DVC searches backward from the targets in the corresponding pipelines.
+This will not show changes occurring in later stages than the `targets`.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to compare against (see